SAP/spartacus-docs/_pages/fsa/install/installing-sap-commerce-with-fsa-spartacus-1-0.md

 FSA Spartacus uses OCC REST API calls to get information from and make changes to the backend.
 To do this, the backend must be configured with certain credentials.

-1. Open the Hybris Administration Console for your local SAP Commerce Cloud in a web browser at the following address: <a href="https://localhost:9002" target="_blank">https://localhost:9002</a>.
+1. Open the Hybris Administration Console for your local SAP Commerce Cloud in a web browser at the following address: `https://localhost:9002`.
 1. Point to the Console tab, then click Impex Import.
-1. Copy-paste the following code into the Import content field. git push --set-upstream origin doc/GH-911
+1. Copy-paste the following code into the Import content field.

 ```sql
 INSERT_UPDATE OAuthClientDetails;   clientId[unique=true];  resourceIds     ;scope;     authorizedGrantTypes         ;authorities             ;clientSecret    ;registeredRedirectUri
 ;client-side              ;hybris            ;basic        ;implicit,client_credentials                                     ;ROLE_CLIENT             ;secret          ;http://localhost:9001/authorizationserver/oauth2_implicit_callback;
 ;mobile_android           ;hybris            ;basic        ;authorization_code,refresh_token,password,client_credentials    ;ROLE_CLIENT             ;secret          ;http://localhost:9001/authorizationserver/oauth2_callback;
 ```

 **Note**: The values for the client ID and the password are just samples.
 You can use different values for your production environments.

 4. Click the **Import content** button.
 You have now added a client ID and password to your FSA Spartacus storefront configuration.